twilliams9397/eng89_jenkins_instance/README.md

-# creating a Jemkins instance in vagrant
+# creating a Jenkins instance in vagrant
-- set up VM with vagrantfile specifying ubuntu/xenial64, same as in https://github.com/twilliams9397/eng89_vagrant_VM
+- set up VM with vagrantfile below:
 ```ruby
 Vagrant.configure("2") do |config|